 - Family Partners and Wraparound Facilitation.
 The family partners assist families with advocacy, transportation assistance, navigation of the service system, and offer support in the home, community, and county service sites.
-Family partners support families with children of all ages who are receiving services in the children.
-Family partners are located in each of the regional clinics for children and adult services, and often participate on wraparound teams following the evidence-based model. - A Clinical Specialist in each regional clinic who provides technical assistance and oversight of evidence-based practices in the clinic. - Support for full service partners. - a.
-Target Population: Children aged 17 years and younger, who live in East County, are diagnosed with a serious emotional disturbance or serious mental illness, and are uninsured or receive Medi-Cal benefits. - b.
-Number served by clinic: For FY 15/16: Approximately 1,521 Individuals.
+Family partners support families with children of all ages who are receiving services in the clinic.
+Family partners are located in each of the regional clinics for children and adult services, and often participate on wraparound teams following the evidence-based model. - A Clinical Specialist/EBP Team Leader in each regional clinic who provides technical assistance, clinical consultation, and oversight of evidence-based practices in the clinic. - Support for full service partnership programs. - a.
+Target Population: Children and youth aged 5 through 22 years, who live in East County, are diagnosed with a serious emotional disturbance or serious mental illness, and are uninsured or receive Medi-Cal benefits. - b.
+Number served by clinic: For FY 16/17: Approximately 1,537 Individuals.